kdschmidt1/Sail_Instrument/Readme.md

 ----------------------

-The Plugin is checking the AvNav version. it will not run with wrong versions.
+The Plugin is checking the AvNav version. it will not run with older versions.
 The position of the Laylines in the display depends on the filtered TWD, that one can see by activating the TWDFilt_Indicator.
-Laylines on the map are only shown, if a waypoint is active!
+Laylines on the map are only shown, if a waypoint is active and the course to the WP is in between the Laylines!

 For best viewing i propose to set the Update Time for the Position to the minimum (500ms) in the [Settings page](https://www.wellenvogel.net/software/avnav/docs/userdoc/settingspage.html) and on the [Nav page](https://www.wellenvogel.net/software/avnav/docs/userdoc/navpage.html) to activate LockPos and CourseUp.